 The alternative is a connecting flight with a stop in Lisbon or Porto in mainland Portugal.
 TAP, the national Portuguese airline, offers a stopover program.

-Read on to discover how to reach Azores and we share how to get a free connecting flight.
+Read on to discover how to reach the Azores and we share how to get a free connecting flight.